-The Global FPSO Research Forum recently decided to set up a new JIP for the floating gas sector and held the first meeting in Singapore earlier this year with another planned for Houston in October 2019.
-This will explore the particular needs of the floating gas sector, both for FLNG and FSRU asset types.
+The Forum have recently decided to set up a new JIP for the Floating Gas sector and held the first meeting in Singapore in April 2019 and the second in Houston in October 2019.
+These have explored the particular needs of the Floating Gas sector, both for FLNG and FSRU asset types.
+Further meetings are planned for this year.